 (a) admission to the graduate programs of either Atmospheric Sciences, Earth and Space Sciences, or Oceanography, or

-(b) admission to a graduate program or non-matriculated status at the University of Washington and an undergraduate or graduate course in ordinary differential equations with a grade of B (3.0) or above, and at least six quarters (fours semesters) of undergraduate or graduate coursework in geophysical science, physics, or chemistry, also with an average grade of B (3.0) or above.
+(b) admission to a graduate program or non-matriculated status at the University of Washington, and at least six quarters (four semesters) of undergraduate or graduate coursework in geophysical science, chemistry, biology or physics, including at least one quarter of chemistry all with an average grade of B (3.0) or above.